llllllllll/Math.Diophantine/README.md

     import module Math.Diophantine

-The most import function of this library is `solve :: Equation -> Solution`.
+The most import function of this library is `solve :: Equation -> Either SolveError Solution`.
 The types of equations that this library can solve are defined by the different instances of `Equation`: